ossrs/srs/README.md

 There are two types of people that have contributed to the SRS project:

-* Maintainers: Contribute important features.
-Names of all authors responsed in NetConnection.connect and metadata.
+* Maintainers: Contribute and maintain important features.
+Names will send in streaming metadata.
 * [Contributors][authors]: Submit patches, report bugs, add translations, help answer newbie questions, and generally make SRS much better.

 Maintainers of SRS project:

-* Winlin: All areas of streaming server and documents.
+* [Winlin](https://github.com/winlinvip): All areas of streaming server and documents.
-* Wenjie: The focus of his work is on the [HDS](https://github.com/simple-rtmp-server/srs/wiki/v2_CN_DeliveryHDS) module.
+* [Wenjie](https://github.com/wenjiegit): The focus of his work is on the [HDS](https://github.com/simple-rtmp-server/srs/wiki/v2_CN_DeliveryHDS) module.
-* Runner365: The focus of his work is on the [SRT](https://github.com/simple-rtmp-server/srs/wiki/v4_CN_SRTWiki) module.
+* [Runner365](https://github.com/runner365): The focus of his work is on the [SRT](https://github.com/simple-rtmp-server/srs/wiki/v4_CN_SRTWiki) module.

 A big THANK YOU goes to:

 * All friends of SRS for [big supports][bigthanks].
 * Genes amd Mabbott for creating [st][st]([state-threads][st2]).
-* Michael Talyanksy for introducing ST to us.
+* [Michael Talyanksy](https://github.com/michaeltalyansky) for introducing ST to us.

 ## Mirrors